yagopv/portfolio/_posts/2015-03-29-zarahome-android.markdown

 project-date: March 2015
 client: Inditex
 category: Android development
-description:
+---
-    With more experience in the Android development world working in the ZaraHome Android app was a breeze. <br/></br/>
+With more experience in the Android development world working in the ZaraHome Android app was a breeze.
 Having created a development base with another apps, we could create a more advanced experience with ease
----